-Dogs have been a part of Sharon's life for 40 years, both personally and professionally.
+Dogs have been a part of Sharon's life for over 40 years, both personally and professionally.

 As part of living with and training various dogs, she has taken numerous courses using different methods to teach basic commands of sit, stay, down, come and heel.
 But it was only when she became involved in the exciting sport of agility in 2000, that Sharon learned having fun with your dog is the best way to communicate, bond and train.

 Building on her experience as an agility instructor at the West Carleton Dog Agility Group (WAG), Sharon trained to become a dog obedience trainer who specializes in everyday, fun activities that teach both dog and owner the joy of a well-mannered dog!